 I'm a simple emigrant and I moved into a new apartment

-And right away, an adventure!
-Last Friday I got the coveted keys, spent the whole day lugging things and other necessities, because on Saturday at 7 a.m.
+And an adventure right away!
+Last Friday I received the coveted keys, I spent the whole day hauling around belongings and other necessities, because on Saturday at 7 a.m.
 I already had a train to Munich.
-I returned on Sunday at 1 a.m., wildly tired, hungry, cold, and I called a taxi.
-The dream was only one: to lie down and sleep as soon as possible.
-I got home, tried to open the entrance door — it wouldn’t open.
-Neither of the two keys would turn in the lock.
-I managed to get the emergency number of our management company, called them, they said, try to enter through the garage.
-Another 20 minutes passed as I tried to get in through the garage.
-I called back, they asked for the contract number and my name to double-check that I actually have the right to enter, promised to call back.
-I waited, ten minutes had passed, they didn’t call back, so I called them myself.
-I told them, in a passive-aggressive way, that I’d been standing outside at night for half an hour, in the cold, and I have work tomorrow.
-She started rambling: every second we talk, I can’t pass information to the technician!
-I had to ask what they’d been doing for the previous ten minutes… It took me seconds to convey the same thing.
-The girl not very politely repeated her mantra and inadvertently said that the technician would be coming from Offenbach.
+I returned on Sunday at 1 a.m., utterly exhausted, hungry, cold, and I called a taxi.
+The dream was only one: to fall asleep as soon as possible.
+I got home, tried to open the entrance door — it wouldn’t budge.
+Neither of the two keys turns in the lock.
+I got the emergency number of our management company, called them, they said, try to enter through the garage.
+Another 20 minutes passed trying to enter through the garage.
+I call back, they asked for the contract number and my name to double-check that I actually have the right to enter, promised to call back.
+I waited, already 10 minutes passed, they didn’t call back, I called myself.
+I told them, in a passive-aggressive tone, that I’ve been standing outside in the cold at night for half an hour, and I have work tomorrow.
+They started to lecture me: every second we talk, I can’t relay the information to the technician!
+I had to ask what they had been doing during the previous ten minutes… It took me seconds to convey the same thing.
+The girl not very politely repeated her mantra and casually said that the technician would be traveling from Offenbach.
 And that’s kind of far.
-I asked why they didn’t say right away that we’d have to wait so long, it’s not cool to stand in the cold; I said, book me a hotel then, I’ll go there.
-She said, oh now we’ll do everything quickly, the technician will arrive in 20 minutes.
-In the end, I waited outside for about an hour until the technician arrived and opened the door.
-And he arrived—with his son, a boy about ten years old. :( He let me in through the neighboring entrance and the common garage.
-He said the door had jammed because of dirt or cold.
-At +5, from the cold.
-It’s a good thing none of them reacted as if this was a known problem.
+I asked why they didn’t say right away that I would have to wait so long; it’s not cool to stand in the cold.
+I said, book me a hotel then, I’ll go there.
+She said: oh now we’ll do everything quickly, the technician will arrive in 20 minutes.
+In the end, I waited about an hour outside until the technician arrived and opened the door.
+And he arrived.
+With my son, a boy about ten years old. :( He let me in through the neighboring entrance and the shared garage.
+He said the door had jammed because of dirt or the cold.
+It was +5°C, from the cold.
+It’s a good thing none of them reacted as if this were a known problem.
 P.S.
-On our mailboxes in front of the entrance, a bitten apple lay, and the technician, when he led us to the neighboring entrance, said very seriously: “You didn’t forget your apple?”
-As if I had bitten it and placed it on the dirty mailbox to finish later. 😀 And what “funny” stories have happened to you during relocations? #curiosities
+On our mailboxes, in front of the entrance, a bitten apple lay, and when the technician led us to the neighboring entrance he says very seriously: “Didn’t you forget the apple?”
+As if I had bitten it and placed it on the dirty mailbox to finish eating later. 😀 And what “funny” stories have happened to you during moves? #curiosities